hubblo-org/scaphandre/docs_src/how-to_guides/how-to-implement-a-new-sensor.md

     fn clean_old_records(&mut self);
 }
 ```
-The RecordGenerator is queried by exporters to obtain new records.
-RecordGenerator implementation is not specific to a sensor type, its purpose is to manage record buffers (structs implement it within sensors/mod.rs).
-It uses the RecordReader trait to generate new records itself.
+`RecordGenerator` is queried by exporters to obtain new records.
+RecordGenerator implementations are not specific to a sensor type, its purpose is to manage the record buffers of the `Topology`, `CPUSocket` and `Domain` structs (structs implement `RecordGenerator` within sensors/mod.rs).
+It uses the `RecordReader` trait to generate new records itself.

 ```rust,noplayground
 pub trait RecordReader {
     fn read_record(&self) -> Result<Record, Box<dyn Error>>;
 }
 ```
-The RecordGenerator functions call the RecordReader trait's functions to read and create new records.
-The RecordReader trait is implemented within the specific sensor's .rs file and accounts for the differing behavior between sensors.
+`RecordReader` is responsible for obtaining measurements from the underlying sensor.
+The `RecordReader` trait is implemented within the specific sensor's .rs file and accounts for the differing behavior between sensors.
 ```rust,noplayground
 /// Topology struct represents the whole CPUSocket architecture,
 /// from the electricity consumption point of view,